 If you wish to re-configure your Gloop SOAP API, simply open its corresponding

 .api file.
-Again, doing so will show
+Again, doing this will show

-the Gloop SOAP API Editor which provides the UI for you to change your SOAP API's
+the Gloop SOAP API editor which provides the UI for you to change your SOAP API's

 operations as well as the the users and groups permitted to access it.